 LightLife also tells consumers to consult their physicians before consuming any of their products, as if my physician knows what LightLife puts in its products.
 The monkeys in charge should reconsider the wording on the company’s website.

-The bottom line is LightLife Smart Dogs are not consistently gluten-free.
+The bottom line is that LightLife Smart Dogs are not consistently gluten-free.
 Read labels for the latest information.

-(3) Better than Bouillon
+(3) Better than Bouillon No Longer Gluten-Free

 While researching my gluten-free bouillon article, I found an article from The Celiac Scene about Better than Bouillon.